-Hello, I'm Oliver Harman, and I work primarily as a Cities Economist for the International Growth Centre's (IGC) Cities that Work initiative based at Blavatnik School of Government, University of Oxford.
-I am also Associate Staff and Occasional Researcher at the London School of Economics.
+Hello, I'm Oliver Harman, and I work primarily as a Cities Economist for the International Growth Centre's (IGC) Cities that Work initiative based at London School of Economics and Political Science.
+I am also Research Associate at the Blavatnik School of Government, University of Oxford.
 In these roles I attempt to help bridge the gap between research and policy translating economic literature into clear urban policy guidance for emerging country city governments.

 A secondary part of my focus is as a Clarendon scholar studying Sustainable Urban Development at the University of Oxford.
 I am using mixed methods to try to understand decentralisation and (local) development in low income and fast growing East & Central African cities.

 The following webpage is a collection of my policy research, academic literature, commentary and talks.
-My current focuses are financing sustainable urban development, climate change in cities and global value chains for regional upgrading—the last a subject of a recent book publication online and in print.
+My current focuses are financing sustainable urban development, decentralisation & multi level governance, and global value chains for regional upgrading—the last a subject of a recent book publication online and in print.

 In my roles I have engaged with local government Ministries and Mayoral teams across Africa, Asia, Latin America & Caribbean and Europe.
-Specific work includes local government reform in Guyana, urban resilience in Ghana, post-disaster policy in Mozambique and municipal finance in Malawi, Senegal, Somaliland and Uganda as well as inclusive growth in my hometown, Oxford.
+Specific work includes local government reform in Guyana, urban resilience in Ghana, post-disaster policy in Mozambique and municipal finance in Malawi, Senegal, Somaliland and Uganda.
 Prior to working with governments and undertaking with policy focused research I spent a few years in the private sector on large scale urban regeneration projects in London.

-If you are ever in Oxford I am (nearly) always available for a cup of tea!
+If you are ever in Oxford or London I am (nearly) always available for a cup of tea!

 Webpages: Profile on IGC | Profile on BSG | Twitter | LinkedIn